vietng322611/music-bot-python/README.md

 # Discord music bot
 A simple music bot using discord.py
-You need to install ffmpeg and add ffmpeg directory into PATH in order to use the bot
+You need to install ffmpeg and add ffmpeg's directory into PATH in order to use the bot
 ffmpeg: ```https://www.ffmpeg.org/download.html```
 ## Usage
 - Download: